top of page

 They love hiking up mountains, surfing, riding their motorbike, wild camping and identifying trees.

-Sophie's very passionate about making nature more accessible to people who don't feel confident navigating and exploring the countryside.
+Sophie's very passionate about making nature more accessible to those who don't feel confident navigating and exploring the countryside.

-They have worked as a full time poet for many years and want to combine their love of nature with their love of writing.
+They have worked as a full time poet for many years, and are committed to combining their love of nature with their love of writing.

 They can be persuaded with vegan treats.